 Spending too much on credit is where the stress comes into the equation.

 You don’t want to get to January and be in a position where you can’t pay off the credit card.
+This is where you can derail the rest of the year before it even starts.

 There is a lot of media attention on the January credit card statement dread!
 Just watch the breakfast shows or nightly news…